o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     If new commits were merged from the upstream repo, you can push them to your fork.

     ```cmd
-    git push
+    git push origin
     ```
 <<<<<<< HEAD
 >>>>>>> 08172c74 (instructions for installing from GitHub)
 =======

+## O3DE preview setup

+During O3DE preview, there are a few additional steps you must complete before getting started:

+* Download 3rd party packages.
+* Install additional SDK's.

+**3rd party packages**

+1. Download the 3rd Party zip file: <https://d2c171ws20a1rv.cloudfront.net/3rdParty-windows-no-symbols-rev8.zip>.

+1. Unzip this file into a writable folder.
+The path up to and including the 3rdParty folder unzipped from this zip file will be referred to as the `<3rdParty Path>` in the remainder of this section.

+    By default, this location will also act as a cache location for the 3rd party package downloader (configurable with the `LY_PACKAGE_DOWNLOAD_CACHE_LOCATION` environment variable).

+**Additional SDK's**

+1. Install the FBX SDK as instructed in `<3rdParty Path>\FbxSdk\2016.1.2-az.1\README.md`.

+1. Install **Wwise version 2019.2.8.7432** using the [Wwise Launcher](https://www.audiokinetic.com/download/).
+Select the C++ SDK and one or more deployment platforms to install.
+Once installed, copy the SDK directory from the install location into the `<3rdParty Path>\Wwise\2019.2.8.7432` directory that you will create.

-You are now ready to configure a project and build!
+You are now ready to create a project!
 For an introduction to project configuration, see [Intro to Project Configuration](/docs/welcome-guide/get-started/project-config).

 For more information about contributing to O3DE and the O3DE code contribution workflow, refer to [Git Workflow](/docs/contributing/to-code/git-workflow.md) in the Contributor's Guide.
 >>>>>>> b1ca3379 (updated setup from GitHub and system requirements)